How Women Have Been 'Profoundly' Left Out Of The U.S. Constitution

 GROSS: So how much did your great-great-grandfather pay?
 Do you have any idea?

 SCHRECK: OK.
 So this is a slight bit of poetic license because I don't actually - we don't have any records.
 I've done a ton of research, and so I'm just basing the $75 on the research that I did on what people were likely to pay at that time.
-So sometimes men would pay the family.
+There were - so sometimes men would pay the family.
 So I came up with the figure, $75, by researching.
 I'm not actually sure that that's what he paid for her.

-GROSS: Would that be $75 in today's money or 19th-century money?
-Because $75 then would have been a lot of money.
+GROSS: Would that be $75 in today's money or 19th century money?

-SCHRECK: No, I think it was a lot.
-Yes.
-I think - I mean, this is based on research that I did.
-But I think that, yeah, you would save a lot of money for this type of transaction.

 SCHRECK: No.